Brick-and-mortar retail may have a bright future ahead of it, but only if it doesn't try to weather the storm.

 Digitization can also happen in physical stores.
 Walmart - among other supermarket chains - has invested in self-service checkouts.
 Other stores offer AR (augmented reality), such as in-store navigation via a mobile app that suggests optimized routes for users to their desired products or a "click and collect" option.
 Brands that sell clothes, make-up, and accessories, use AR to let customers try on their products before purchase, using virtual fitting rooms in-store.

 In 2022 and the following years, brick-and-mortar stores will not be dead - at least not yet.
+However, to meet changing consumer expectations, retailers must also embrace retail digital transformation alongside physical stores.
 Physical stores can offer consumers what they are looking for - not just a simple transaction, but a personalized experience, a sense of exclusivity, and a higher purpose for shopping.
+By integrating digital technologies into their brick-and-mortar operations, retailers can enhance the shopping experience and cater to the evolving needs of consumers.

 That does not mean traditional retailers should not have a digital presence.
 On the contrary, if stores want to survive in 2022, people need to know they exist.
 Consequently, they need to remain proactive and open to the new era of customer experience.
 If they do more than sell products, they can still enjoy advantages over online-only stores.